A CSS Parallax Scroll Effect For All Modern Browsers

 The .parallax

-container is the element where the background image will be stored using a pseudo-selector, and also where the page title will be displayed.
+element is the container where the background image will be stored using a pseudo-selector, and also where the page title will be displayed.

 The .content-outer